paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 ```
 The ``%s`` sets the space where the variable is supposed to be pasted in.
 If there are several ``%s`` present, the order of the additional parameters behind the String is parsed through for each item to be replaced.

-> :memo: To prevent variable conflicts in the generated shader file we put ``{ }`` around the node's Shader String.
+> :memo: To prevent variable conflicts in the generated shader file we put ``{ }`` around the Node's Shader String.

-After we wrote each line, we ``return`` the String back.
+After we write each line, we ``return`` the String back.

 Now for the ``VisualShaderNodeRemap`` method there is not much to say except that you can set the default input values.
-I am not sure myself what the boolean ``simple_decl`` means.
-It isn't necessary to add for the node to function properly.
+The boolean ``simple_decl`` can be set for simple Nodes that only need one line of code.
+It can be set optionally.

+> :memo: If you use it, you don't need to put ``{}`` around your shader code then (see the example below).

 ## ``register_scene_types.cpp``
 The file itself is gigantic so search for ``Remap`` to find a line like this: